EmilJaffal/composition-analyzer-featurizer-app/README.md

-This is the interactive application for CAF (https://github.com/bobleesj/composition-analyzer-featurizer).
-Please follow the instructions provided in the above GitHub repository to run the application.
+This is the interactive Python application for CAF (https://github.com/bobleesj/composition-analyzer-featurizer).
+Please follow the instructions provided in http://bobleesj.github.io/CAF to install and run the application.